Support the Whitesboro Historic Preservation Project

 Residents & Friends of Whitesboro, New Jersey ( Wildwood Junction Heights, Wildwood Heights, Whitesboro, Burleigh, & Mayville)

-On January 25th, 1927, Whitesboro's community leaders convened a meeting to discuss incorporating Whitesboro as a borough under New Jersey State Law.
-By a vote of 86-5, Whitesboro's residents decided then against incorporation.
-To preserve Whitesboro's legacy and future, the Whitesboro Historic Preservation Project seeks to unify the community of Whitesboro in the pursuit of self-reliance and self-governance.
+On January 25th, 1927, Whitesboro's community leaders convened a meeting to discuss incorporating Whitesboro as a borough by an act of the New Jersey State Legislature.
+By a vote of 86-5, Whitesboro's land-owning residents decided then against incorporation.
+Today, to preserve Whitesboro's legacy and future, the Whitesboro Historic Preservation Project seeks to unify the community of Whitesboro in the pursuit of self-reliance and self-governance.

 We ask all residents and friends of Whitesboro, New Jersey (Wildwood Junction Heights, Wildwood Heights, Whitesboro, Burleigh, & Mayville) to sign our petition and help us gain support from the New Jersey State Legislature and Governor Phillip D. Murphy to incorporate Whitesboro as its own Borough.